-IAF delivers programs and services to support a thriving agriculture and agri-food sector in British Columbia.
+IAF delivers programs and services to support a thriving agriculture and food sector in British Columbia.

 Vision